1 dies in late night shooting on Indy's east side

 Man dead after late night shooting on east side

+INDIANAPOLIS (WISH) — This story has been updated to include the name of the deceased.

-INDIANAPOLIS (WISH) — A man died after a late-night shooting on the east side of Indianapolis, police said.
+A man died after a late-night shooting on the east side of Indianapolis, police said.

 Indianapolis Metropolitan Police Department officers found a man shot in the road near Emerson and University avenues just after 11 p.m.
 Wednesday.
 The intersection is in a residential area on the edge of Irvington, not far from Thomas Carr Howe High School.

-IMPD says the man died at the scene.
+IMPD says the man, identified as 58-year-old Darrell Williams, died at the scene.

 Investigators don’t know what led to the shooting and no arrests have been made.